Not losing weight on Atkins?

 If so, you might be a victim of scale stress.

-Anxiety is a signal from the body that you are making something too important.
 Traditionally, anxiety follows a “fight or flight” response.
 While this upswing in stress hormones was essential for your ancestors to avoid physical danger, the scale is not a physical threat to your life.